nathancharlesjones/Python-Build-System/README.md

 5) From a shell on your system, navigate now to your project's root folder.
 Run the following to build your project:

 `./Python-Build-System/make.py -b`

+---
+**NOTE**

+The filepaths used in these Python files are only really set up for a Unix system.
+If you're trying to build a project with this script on Windows, you'll need to use Docker, or rewrite the parts of the files that use Unix-specific filepath conventions.
+---

 Or, if you're using Docker: